Back

 What this buys you

-When a form is a contract, a lot of accidental complexity disappears.
+When a form is a contract, the accidental complexity of web development disappears.

 Further reading: see how this idea shows up across the Postbox features, especially self-documenting endpoints, schema versioning, and the post-submit pipeline.